Should you upgrade to iPhone 13? We compare to iPhone 12 through iPhone 7 to find out

 The iPhone 13 is here, and that means Apple device owners are facing a big question: Should I upgrade?
-There's no easy answer that applies to everyone, and purchasing decisions will always vary depending on a person's needs and budget.
+There's no easy answer that applies to everyone, and purchasing decisions will always vary depending on budget, how well one's phone works right now and personal needs.

 Apple on Tuesday announced the iPhone 13 lineup, which includes the $699 (£679, AU$1,849) iPhone 13 Mini, $799 iPhone 13, $999 iPhone 13 Pro and $1,099 iPhone 13 Pro Max.
 Preorders begin on Sept.
 17 and the phones launch on Sept.
 24.